dewhurstwill/lm-logs-sdk-nodejs/readme.md

 # [unofficial] lm-logs-sdk-nodejs (beta)
 NodeJS SDK for sending logs to LogicMonitor

-`npm install lm-logs-sdk-node` - if/when punished to npm
+`npm install lm-logs-sdk-node` - if/when published to npm

 ## Ingest: